kunalramchurn/Machine-learning-Algorithms/README.md

 ## Supervised Learning Techniques

-A Supervised Learning algorithm takes multiple input features (training examples) along with its labels/target variable and then learn the relationship between them.
-Then. it will apply the learned relationship to classify new examples/data points that the machine hasn’t seen before(also known as the testing phase).
+A Supervised Learning algorithm learns the relationship between multiple input features (training examples) and its labels/target variable.
+Then, it will apply the learned relationship to classify new examples/data points that the machine hasn’t seen before(also known as the testing phase).

 ### Regression